How Olay used AI to double its conversion rate

 We talked with the CEO of Nara Logics, Jana Eggers (see video below), about how Olay doubled its conversion rate with the Skin Advisor product, which now has engaged more than four million customers.
 Skin Advisor also increased the average basket size, for example increasing it by 40 percent in China alone, and cut the bounce rate of visitors to a third of what it was previously.
 While P&G doesn’t break out Olay results in its earnings, it recently cited demand for Olay products as a reason for exceeding expected sales.

 It’s one of the series of cases we’ve been writing about in the run-up to our Transform event on August 21-22, where we are showcasing real examples of companies using AI to drive their business results.
-Eggers and Olay execs will be there to present their story.
 Our motto for the event has become “You can do it too!,” because it’s not just the big tech companies — Google, Amazon, Facebook — that can use AI.

 Here are my six take-aways from the interview: